-Given here complex JCL interview questions asked in many interviews.
-These questions are little tricky and tough.
-Just go through these questions for your project and your interviews.
+Here are tough JCL interview questions asked in many interviews.
+These questions are handy for your project and interviews as well.

 11 JCL Tough Interview Questions

 Q1).
 You have created a Proc.
 You need to put it in SYS.PROCLIB.
 How do you do this?